negarloloshahvar/negarloloshahvar/README.md

-- 👋 Hi, I’m Negar!
-I am an Industrial Engineer and a Data Enthusiast.
+- 👋 Hi, I am an Industrial Engineer and a Data Enthusiast.
 - 👀 I’m interested in Data Science, Data Analysis, and Machine Learning.
 - 📫 How to reach me: